-In Spring 2020, I am teaching Multivariable Calculus and Galois Theory.
+In Fall 2020, I am teaching Multivariable Calculus and Differential Geometry.
 I regularly teach Differential Geometry, Abstract Algebra, Multivariable Calculus, and Calculus I, among other things.

 My current research interests include the differential, spectral, and metric geometry of orbifolds.
 In this short interview, I talk a bit about geometry and the work that I do (31:47).

 Approximating orbifold spectra using collapsing connected sums, with Carla Farsi and Christopher Seaton.
 Submitted.

 Γ-extensions of the spectrum of an orbifold, with Carla Farsi and Christopher Seaton.
 Transactions of the American Mathematical Society, 366 (2014), 3881-3905.